 Blacktown City are their nearest rivals after their big win over Bonnyrigg while in the Match of the Round Sutherland Sharks drew nil-nil with Rockdale City Suns.

-ROUND NINE REVIEW MATCH OF THE ROUND
+MATCH OF THE ROUND

 Sutherland Sharks 0-0 Rockdale City Suns, at Seymour Shaw Park